AlexandrePhilibert/dai-labo-4/README.md

 ## Access the app

-In order to access the app (the swagger), go to : https://icecreamtruck.lol/docs.
+In order to access the API documentation, go to : https://<your domain>/docs.

 ## Configure the DNS zone

 Create an A record for the API:

 ```
-A icecreamtruck.lol <the server ip>
+A <your domain> <the server ip>
 ```

-Create an A record for the whoami:
+Create an A record for the whoami service:

 ```
-A whoami.icecreamtruck.lol <the server ip>
+A whoami.<your domain> <the server ip>
 ```

 ## Docker